 And whilst camera recording is still somewhat of a grey area in a legal sense, having no audio means you avoid the problems associated with any kind of this recording.

 Last but not least, let’s consider the cost

-While DIY security camera systems might appear to offer a far cheaper option, it’s necessary to be aware of the various on-going costs.
-Such systems often have yearly subscription to a cloud based network video recorder (NVR), rather than allowing the footage to be stored on a hard drive.
-These recording systems store the film in the cloud, at a cost – of course – and tends to be of a lower quality.
-Some such systems require such a subscription (of around $80 per annum) in order for it to work.
+While DIY security camera systems might appear to offer a far cheaper option, it’s necessary to be aware of the various ongoing costs.
+Such systems often have a yearly subscription to a cloud-based network video recorder (NVR), rather than allowing the footage to be stored on a hard drive.
+These recording systems store the film in the cloud, at a cost – of course – and tend to be of lower quality.
+Some such systems require a subscription (of around $80 per annum) in order for it to work.